jeaye/color_coded/README.md

 # Spawn a new shell to use the new system vim
 ```

-**NOTE:** color_coded does not currently play nicely with luajit on OS X. For the most stability, please ensure you're using macvim as specified above.

 #### Ubuntu/Debian
 First, install all required dependencies.
 ```bash